dc-shimla/bicycleTheftBoard/README.md

 ## Bicycle Theft Board

-A dashboard web application for bicycle thefts in Toronto (2014-2019).
-Uses d3.js.
+A dashboard web application for bicycle thefts in Toronto (2014-2019) made using d3.js.

 # Getting Started